 Not maintaining eye contact gives the impression that you are not confident enough.
 Also, you should be able to judge what someone is taking from the conversation.
 If they are losing interest, say something to get them back on track.

 Do NOT beat around the bush.

 Diplomacy might sound like a safer option but in the hindsight, it displays a lack of clarity.
 It might also portray your lack of belief in what you are trying to convince others of.

-For some more strategies that can be put into use in a practical environment, you can check out the following video:
+For some more strategies that can be put into use in a practical environment.

 ii.
 Conflict Resolution

 Diversity of thoughts is what makes the world beautiful if interpreted calmly.
 Due to such differences, conflicts are bound to arise.
 The way you resolve these conflicts determines your character.

 - Disagree respectfully.